The day the dinosaurs died

 A young scientist has found a record of the most significant event in the history of life on Earth.
 Stunning fossils show what happened when a huge asteroid slammed into the Gulf of Mexico.

 It was a day about 66 million years ago.
 Dinosaurs still roamed the Earth.

 In that moment, the Cretaceous period ended and the Paleocene (that we are still living through) began.
-With dinosaurs gone, mammals began to evolve and take over.

 - What is the bigger threat: asteroids or climate crisis?

 - Imagine you have an interview with Robert DePalma.
 What three questions would you ask him about his discovery?

 Some People Say...

 “The dinosaurs became extinct because they didn’t have a space programme.”Larry Niven, US science fiction writer

 - What do we know?

 - There is evidence that DePalma’s fossil site is filled with remains from the day that the asteroid hit Earth.
 This comes from the tektites.
 There is also evidence that it was swamped with water.